50 Best American-Made Products You Can Buy

 Shop Now

 Yes, it's struggled with bankruptcy and had to downsize its plant in Memphis, but Gibson created the first electric guitar in 1935 and still has a broad following among the world's musicians.
-Les Paul died roughly a decade ago, but this version of the guitar bearing his name is a fine introduction to this brand.
+Les Paul died nearly 14 years ago, but this version of the guitar bearing his name is a fine introduction to this brand.

 K'Nex Imagine Ultimate 100 Model Building Set